feilab-hust/CRITICAL/README.md

 4、Use ***lung_space_improve.tif***, ***tumor.tif***, and the ***.csv*** statistical table as input to run the **surface_tumor.m** program.
 The program will generate a new XLSX file, where the distance information for each tumor will be automatically recorded in the first column of the table.

 # 3DResNet_tumor_classification   (Python)
 The algorithm is primarily used for the automatic classification of tumors in mouse lung lobes.
-Based on the statistical results from the **TumorSegment.ijm** algorithm, we crop the original lung lobe images to obtain individual tumor images.
+Based on the statistical results from the **TumorSegment.ijm** algorithm, we crop the original lung lobe images to obtain individual tumor images(**crop_tumor_LorR.m**).
 After expert diagnosis, we obtained labels for nearly 2,000 tumors (AAH, AD, AC).
 Our algorithm is based on a 3D ResNet18 deep learning model, which achieves an accuracy of 93% on the test dataset.